Pot Set Yoghurt

 Add the milk powder to your milk and heat treat to 90° C for ten minutes, stirring constantly.
 The calcium chloride can also be added now.

 Allow the milk to cool to 40° C. Add your starter culture and mix well to ensure the culture is evenly distributed.

-Pour your milk into the yoghurt maker, or jar you have selected.
+Pour your milk into the yoghurt maker.
 Maintain the milk mixture between 37° and 43° C for 8-12 hours, or even longer.
 For a higher bacteria count and a lower sugar count, ferment for 24 hours.